 - If you are a business property owner: Business Claim Form – (PDF)

 - If you are claiming on someone else’s behalf: General Claim Form – (PDF)

 - The claim form is completed, as requested on every line

 - Copies of identification and proof of ownership as outlined on the form are attached

 - The claim form is signed with your full signature

-Submit the completed claim form and supporting documentation to the City of Round Rock by email, by mail or in person to the address listed below.
+Submit the completed claim form and supporting documentation to the City of Round Rock at firstname.lastname@example.org or by mail or in person to the address listed below.

 - Accept your claim and remit the property to you